FirmoDaniel/A-Better-Puppers/README.md

 "My pet is over weight, even though I'm feeding him exactly what his food says I should."

 ### Answer:
-"While the feeding programs on food producer packaging is often helpful it is a guide only, and won;t always suit individual pets's needs.
-Upon answering some basic questions about your pet we can help with a custom feeding schedule to get him or her back on track."
+"The site provides some simple facts on feeding, and an interactive guide on how much the user's pet's protein needs with a further option to provide food weigh in grams based on the user's current food type."

 [Site Response](https:#)

 ## User Experinace 2
 ### Question:
-"My dog is overly agressive towards other dogs, regardless of tehir size, and I'm afarid he'll get himself hurt, or hurt someone else."
+"My dog is overly agressive towards other dogs, regardless of tehir size, and I'm afarid they'll get hurt, or hurt someone else."

 ### Answer:
-"The site aims to explain, in digestible terms, how the canine mind works, and why the dog may be reacting in certain ways.
-Again we require some basic information, and we push for owners to be honest with us and themselves for the betterment of their furry cxompanion."
+"The site provides 'the four keys' YOUR ARE HERE !!!!!!!"

 [Site Response](https:#)